22.214.171.124 The Benefits of Merit Badges

 220.127.116.11 The Scout, the Blue Card, and the Unit Leader

-A few merit badges have certain restrictions, but otherwise any registered Boy Scout, Varsity Scout, or qualified Venturer or Sea Scout may work on any of them at any time.
-Before he begins working with a merit badge counselor, however, he is to have a discussion with his unit leader.
+A few merit badges have certain restrictions, but otherwise any registered Scout, Varsity Scout, or qualified Venturer or Sea Scout may work on any of them at any time.
+Before a Scout begins working with a merit badge counselor, however, the Scout is to have a discussion with hisorher unit leader.
 That a discussion has been held is indicated by the unit leader’s signature on the Application for Merit Badge, No. 34124, commonly called the “blue card.”
-Although it is the unit leader’s responsibility to see that at least one merit badge counselor is identified from those approved and made available, the Scout may have one in mind with whom he would like to work.
+Although it is the unit leader’s responsibility to see that at least one merit badge counselor is identified from those approved and made available, the Scout may have one in mind with whom he or she would like to work.
 The unit leader and Scout should come to agreement as to who the counselor will be.
-Lacking agreement, the Scout must be allowed to work with the counselor of his choice, so long as the counselor is registered and has been approved by the council advancement committee.
+Lacking agreement, the Scout must be allowed to work with the counselor of his or her choice, so long as the counselor is registered and has been approved by the council advancement committee.
 However, see “Counselor Approvals and Limitations,” 18.104.22.168, for circumstances when a unit leader may place limits on the number of merit badges that may be earned from one counselor.

 Because of the counseling opportunity involved, it is the unit leader’s responsibility to sign blue cards.
 In the role of giving leadership to the delivery of the troop program, a Scoutmaster, for example, has a better opportunity than other leaders to get to know the youth.
 This background with the Scouts allows a unit leader to add greater value in the discussion and counseling intended to take place with the signing of the card.
 However, in circumstances when this may be impractical—for example, in large units or when the unit leader may be absent—the unit leader may delegate authority to sign cards and conduct the discussions.
 This authority should be entrusted to a knowledgeable assistant unit leader.